 Microsoft Baseline Security Analyzer (MBSA)

-MBSA is a free tool from Microsoft that can be used to scan Windows systems for security vulnerabilities, including open ports and services.
+MBSA is a free tool from Microsoft that can scan Windows systems for security vulnerabilities, including open ports and services.
 To perform a port scan using MBSA, you can use the following steps:

 1. Download and install MBSA from the official website.